drug-design/course/docs/chapters/adme-case-studies.md

 #### Astemizole, Cisapride, Grepafloxacin and Terfenadine (2/2)

-All the compounds inhibit the rapidly activating delayed rectifier potassium current (channel) (IKr) in cardiac tissues.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/astemizole-cisapride-grepafloxacin-terfenadine-22-46336822'><i class='fa fa-play' aria-hidden='true'></i></button>All the compounds inhibit the rapidly activating delayed rectifier potassium current (channel) (IKr) in cardiac tissues.
 The slowing of repolarisation leads to QT interval prolongation and the appearance of potentially fatal arrythmias (torsade de pointes, "TdP").
 *[nce]: New Chemical Entity: a compound not previously described.